 - Fry the paste on a low heat for 15 minutes stirring constantly.
 The paste will turn a darker colour as the paste cooks.

-- Store your paste in a glass jar in the fridge.
+- Store the cooled paste in a glass jar in the fridge.
 It will last a couple of months

 - Rinse the fish under cold running water and pat dry with a paper towel.
 Use a sharp knife to create 4 diagonal cuts across the fish in the thickest part, on both sides.